Dark, cakey and full of coffee flavour, my easy vegan espresso brownies will thrill your taste buds!

 I have said before that baking becomes more like second nature as your confidence improves and don’t the cakes that our mothers and grandmothers bake(d) taste so much better than their chemical laden shop-bought variants?

-I love to top these with a chocolate bean, and serve, almost ironically, with a cup of a tea, and a Penguin classic.
-These days I get time to read very rarely, so it’s nearly always Audible I turn to, but nothing beats the smell of a vintage paperback, the slightly crumbly pages, and the joy of finding an annotation or an old ticket, used as a bookmarker.
+I love to top these luscious brownies with a chocolate bean, and serve, almost ironically, with a cup of a tea, and a Penguin classic.
+These days I get time to read very rarely, so it’s nearly always an Audible book I turn to, but nothing beats the smell of a vintage paperback, the slightly crumbly pages, and the joy of finding an annotation or an old ticket, used as a bookmarker.
+What do you love to read with a cup of tea or coffee?

 - 8" brownie pan, lined